 The Parents Advisory Board serves as a bridge of communication between Gettysburg College parents and the administration, faculty, student body, alumni and friends.
 Members of the Parents Advisory Board serve as representatives of the entire parent constituency and as such are parent leaders in advising and financially supporting the College.

 Spell out the word in text.
 The % sign may be used in numerical charts and headlines.
 Percentages should always be represented by a numeral.
 (Examples: an increase of 4 percent, but a 4-percent increase; HEADLINE: Board grants 4% raise)

 Always place a period inside quotation marks.
 Use only one space after a period, not two.

 National honorary scholastic society for top students in the senior class.

-Use a hyphen (not parentheses or a slash) between the area code and the number; do not include “1” with toll-free numbers.
-For campus extensions, use “ext.” followed by a space and a four-digit number.
+Use a hyphen (not parentheses or a slash) between the area code and the number; do not include "1" with toll-free number.
+For campus extensions, use "ext." followed by space and four-digit number.